rishika174/Old-School-Game/README.md

 # Old School Game

-Welcome to the **Time Pass** project!
+Welcome to the **Old School Game** project!
 This is a simple Tic-Tac-Toe game built with Next.js, featuring real-time multiplayer functionality using Socket.io.

 ## Project Overview